For incoming students

 Are there any programs specifically for queer freshmen?

 Yes.
-Incoming freshmen can take part in the "queer peer mentor program."
+Incoming freshmen can take part in the "Queer Camel Welcome Program."
 This lowkey program allows incoming queer students to get to know older queer students and learn about queer life at Conn.
 The program utilizes both large group gatherings and individual meetings.
-Throughout the semester, the LGBTQ Center will host a series of gatherings for everyone involved in the mentor program.
-Additionally, freshmen must meet with two mentors of their choosing to help build even stronger ties to the queer community at Conn.
-Of course, mentees can meet with more than two mentors if they would like!
-To be involved in the queer peer mentor program, contact Professor Jen Manion at email@example.com.
+Throughout the semester, the LGBTQ Center will host a series of gatherings for everyone involved in the program.
+To be involved in the Queer Camel Welcome Program, contact Professor Jen Manion at firstname.lastname@example.org.

 LGBTQ Resource Center